 - However, if you are having trouble tasting food, try adding spices and condiments to foods to make them more appealing.

-- Ask your doctor about ways to relieve gastrointestinal symptoms, such as nausea, vomiting, and constipation.
+- Ask your doctor about ways to relieve gastrointestinal symptoms, such as nausea, vomiting, and constipation or if you are having any difficulty with managing pain.

 - Meet with a registered dietitian for additional advice on meal planning.